Musical-Specific Audition Songs

 Do you have an upcoming audition for Dracula?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Dracula, by character.

-Since Dracula is an early contemporary musical, the following songs are from musicals between the 1990s-2010s as well.
-In addition, there are lots of dark and dramatic vibes in order to match the style of the show.
+Since Dracula is a 2000s musical, the following songs are from shows between the 1990s – 2010s.
+There are also lots of dramatic selections below to match the musical’s style.

 Step 1: Read your audition details